hanskoss/2021Structure_CadhMultisite/README.md

 List of files

 *** goglobalfit.py ***
 Main file to perform the global fitting process.
-The file is divided in sections to allow stepwise execution of each stage.
 *** hkimports2.py ***
 This file imports all modules which are not included in this package.
-We intend to keep all those imports together so that it is easier to keep track of all required modules.
+We intend to keep most imports together so that it is easier to keep track of all required modules.
 *** iofunctions.py ***
 Functions related to import and export of data